agoda-com/AgodaAnalyzers/README.md

 To generate a jar file from this project for use with soarqube we have prepared a fork of the sonar team's project that has been udpated to 1.3 here https://github.com/agoda-com/sonarqube-roslyn-sdk

+## Dive straight in?

+Take a look at [the analyzer for our test method names](https://github.com/agoda-com/AgodaAnalyzers/blob/master/src/Agoda.Analyzers/AgodaCustom/AG0005TestMethodNamesMustFollowConvention.cs) which is fairly simple but not trivial.

 ## Anatomy of a Roslyn analyzer

 An analyzer inherits from the abstract class [`DiagnosticAnalyzer`](https://docs.microsoft.com/en-us/dotnet/api/microsoft.codeanalysis.diagnostics.diagnosticanalyzer?view=roslyn-dotnet).
 It requires us to override two members: